Code-with-Zaid/FCC-Python-Progress/progress.md

-# My Python Learning Progress 🚀
+# 📅 Python Learning Progress Log

 ---

-## Day 1 – 2025-08-16
+## Day 1 – [Date]
 **What I learned today:**
-- Started my Python learning journey and set up GitHub to track my progress.
+- Learned about variables, data types, and printing.

 **Challenges faced:**
-- Had issues with Git conflicts and repository setup, but fixed them.
+- Got a bit confused about type casting.

 **Notes to self:**
-- Keep progress logs daily, even if I learn only a little.
+- Practice string formatting more.

 **Next Steps (Plan for tomorrow):**
-- Begin Python basics (variables, data types, and printing).
+- Work on loops.

+---

+## Day 2 – [Date]
+**What I learned today:**
+- Learned about functions.

+**Challenges faced:**
+- Needed extra time to understand parameters.

+**Notes to self:**
+- Write 3 small functions to practice.

+**Next Steps (Plan for tomorrow):**
+- Start with conditionals.